TritonDataCenter/php-manta/README.md

 | GuzzleHttp\Handler\StreamHandler     | MANTA_HTTP_HANDLER        |
 | false                                | MANTA_NO_AUTH             |

+## Usage

+For usage examples, see the directory `examples` for some sample scripts that use the API.

 ## Contributing
 We are seeking active contributors right now.
 Pull requests are welcome.